Crisis Services: Building a Better System of Care

-- A statewide call center affiliated with the National Suicide Prevention Lifeline was established in 2020.
-Wisconsin residents who contact the National Suicide Prevention Lifeline are now much more likely to connect by phone with a Wisconsin-based counselor with knowledge of the services and supports available across the state for people experiencing a mental health crisis situation.
+- A statewide call center affiliated with the 988 Suicide & Crisis Lifeline was established in 2020.
+Wisconsin residents who contact the 988 Suicide & Crisis Lifeline are now much more likely to connect by phone with a Wisconsin-based counselor with knowledge of the services and supports available across the state for people experiencing a mental health crisis situation.

 - Warmlines operated by Wisconsin's peer-run respites began taking calls in phases starting in 2015.
 Warmlines are a resource for people before their situation becomes a mental health crisis.
 They are staffed by peers or people who have been in distress trained to use their personal experiences to support others experiencing similar issues.
 A statewide warmline is under development.

 - Modifications to the Medicaid crisis intervention benefit took effect in 2020 giving county mental health crisis response programs qualified to seek Medicaid reimbursement for their services funding to sustain and expand services, including mobile crisis teams.

 - State funding for crisis intervention team training for law enforcement officers was first allocated in 2014.
 Crisis intervention team training is designed to improve the outcomes of law enforcement interactions with people experiencing a mental health crisis.